lapalisse/FlexTimer/README.md

   - Make it more precise, when possible
   - Modify a timer
   - Make it suitable for multithreading
+  - 64 bits precision for delays (having big and small granularity at the same time)
   - etc.

 --